ahmedmodan/modanterist/README.md

 # Modanterist
-A very Pinterest Clone in React + Redux.
+A very basic Pinterest Clone in React + Redux.

 This is a personal project and serves as a testing ground for any and all technologies I want to try out.